-- Place all the ingredients, except for the sugar, into a pan and bring to the boil.
+Place all the ingredients, except the sugar, into a pan and bring to the boil.

-- Turn heat down and cook covered until tomatoes are soft.
+Turn the heat down and cook covered until the tomatoes are soft.

-- Uncover, add sugar and boil briskly until the mixture reaches the desired consistency.
+Uncover, add the sugar and boil briskly until the mixture reaches the desired consistency.

-- Taste and adjust seasoning, spices, sugar and/ or vinegar, as required.
+Taste and adjust the seasoning, spices, sugar and/or vinegar, as required.

-- Label and store in cool, dark cupboard.
+Label and store in a cool, dark cupboard.